rafaelcalunga/Moonshot/README.md

 - Use generics to load any kind of Codable data

 This app was made using the course **100 Days of SwiftUI** from [Hacking With Swift](https://www.hackingwithswift.com/100/swiftui/)

+This project uses data from [Wikipedia](https://www.wikipedia.org) that is is licensed under [CC-BY-SA](https://creativecommons.org/licenses/by-sa/3.0/)